 In the past, nearly all rechargeable hearing aids were behind-the-ear (BTE) models, but that's no longer the case.
 Phonak, Eargo, and Starkey, among others, sell nearly invisible in-the-canal rechargeable hearing aids.

 Audicus is an online hearing aid company, which means you can complete a hearing test and buy and fit your hearing aids without ever leaving home.

 The Clara is a slim receiver-in-canal hearing aid with adaptive technology that automatically adjusts to your hearing needs and environment.
 It has two directional microphones and advanced noise reduction, as well as feedback cancellation technology.
 It's available with 16 or 20 channels and a power receiver suitable for those with moderate to severe hearing loss.
 Bluetooth connectivity for audio streaming is optional, as is a Bluetooth remote.

-Cost: $699 and up, depending on options, with a free 12-month manufacturer's warranty.
+Cost: $699 each or $1,398 per pair and up, depending on options, with a free 12-month manufacturer's warranty.
 A full coverage protection plan including replacement of lost devices is also available for a monthly subscription fee.

 See our full review of Audicus hearing aids here.